thatcherfreeman/utility-dctls/README.md

 **Draw Swatches**: Toggles on some swatches so you can see what hues your adjustments correspond to.
 These swatches are drawn *upstream* of the tool, so they're affected by the Contrast sliders.

+**Input Transfer Function**: Choose the image state encoding of your image.
+Keep in mind that the result is not guaranteed to remain in-gamut, so be very careful about when you use this, particularly for display-referred images.

 ---

 ### Smooth Tetra Skin DCTL